 End User Experience

-Whether you use Microsoft Graph or Powershell to hide blocked apps in MS Teams, the end user experience will be the same.
+Whether you use Microsoft Graph or PowerShell to hide blocked apps in MS Teams, the end user experience will be the same.
 Please follow the steps below to confirm if the blocked apps are now hidden.

 - Sign in to the Microsoft Teams.